dagbdagb/librenms/doc/Support/Performance-general.md

 ## Resources

 This is a small selection of online resources offering explanations and examples for one or more of the tools mentioned above.
-Contents have not been vetted or validated in any way.
+Contents have not been vetted or validated.

 * [Linux Performance Monitoring Intro](https://www.thegeekstuff.com/2011/03/linux-performance-monitoring-intro/)
 * [Performance issues - how and where to start in Linux](https://www.simplylinuxfaq.com/2017/12/performance-issues-how-and-where-to-start-in-linux.html)